thenoblet/inventorywise/README.md

 - **Search and Filtering**: Quickly find products using a robust search feature and apply filters based on categories, quantities, or other criteria.

-- **User-Friendly Interface**: An intuitive dashboard that provides a seamless experience for managing your inventory with minimal training.

 - **Multi-Location Support**: Manage inventory across multiple locations or warehouses, making it ideal for businesses with diverse operations.

 ## Technologies Used